Tornadoes of 1985: May 10

 An outbreak of tornadoes occurred in Kansas and Nebraska.
 One of the notable F4 tornadoes was the Agra Tornado, touched down in Phillips County, Kansas, near the city of Agra.
 The tornado then crossed into Nebraska travelling through Franklin, and Webster Counties.
 The tornado varied in width throughout its life, ranging from 200-1000 yards, Agra resident Bob Scales took images for of the tornado over a 20 minute period, showing the tornado go from a large wedge, to a stovepipe tornado.

 May 31

 A major tornado outbreak occurred in Ohio, Pennsylvania, New York, and Ontario on the last day of May.
 44 tornadoes were confirmed, including 14 in Ontario.
 It is the largest and most intense tornado outbreak ever to hit this region.
 90 people were killed and nine tornadoes were F4 or stronger, including the F5 Niles-Wheatland tornado.

 Areas with the most devastation and deaths were Wheatland, Atlantic, and Albion, Pennsylvania.
 Yourga Trucking in Wheatland was hit beyond recognition in addition to the Amish community in Atlantic.
 Wheatland had 310 injuries and 18 fatalities while Atlantic had 125 and 16.

 June

 There were 82 tornadoes confirmed in the US in June.

 June 8

 Tornadoes killed two in Wisconsin and one in Michigan.

+June 29 (Indonesia)

+An unrated but damaging tornado struck Musi Bayuasin Regency in the south part of Sumatra.
+The tornado damaged/destroyed schools, mosques and two hundreds of homes in the village.
+Fortunately no casualties were reported.